JFtechOfficial/mac-automation-scripts/Yeelight/README.md

-## Yeelight brightness Touchbar slider
+## Yeelight brightness TouchBar slider
 ### What does it do
 Add a slider to the TouchBar.
 It controls the brightness of your Yeelight bulb